 Mortgage points (which are sometimes called discount points) are one of the many things you need to consider when you finance your home purchase.

-You can buy mortgage points from the lender to trim the interest rate on the loan.
+If current mortgage rates are high, can buy mortgage points from the lender to trim the interest rate on the loan.
 Each point costs 1% of the loan amount and lowers the interest rate typically by 0.25% (though this percentage may vary by lender).
 You decide whether you want to buy points while negotiating your mortgage.
 You then pay for them as part of your closing costs.

 Let’s say you’re applying for a $200,000 mortgage with a 3.75% interest rate.
 One point would cost you $2,000 at closing and drop the interest rate to 3.50%.